-So you just bought plane tickets.
-You’ve already got your trusty suitcase and now you’re wondering what to pack for your Vegas trip.
-Make sure you bring these items so you’re worry-free while you’re here in Las Vegas.
+So you just booked your plane tickets and now you’re wondering what to pack for your Vegas trip.
+Make sure you bring these items so you’re worry-free on your vacation!

 Summer days (June to August) in Las Vegas can reach temperatures of greater than 100 degrees Fahrenheit.
 Walking the Strip in that heat will inevitably give you a painful sunburn if you don’t wear sunscreen or protective gear.
 Sunscreen is a must to pack for your Vegas trip.